 The Individual Study Plan must be signed by the applicant, main supervisor and co-supervisor(s).
 The perceived economy must be sufficient to guarantee the entire 4-year period.
-Financial plans are assessed by the Administrative Director.
+Send signed ISP to the Doctoral education Administrator.

 Explain in detail what responsibility you will take for your student with respect to monitoring their development, how and how often you will communicate with each other, how you will deal with activity/annual reports, what sort of environment (e.g. lab meetings, JCs) you provide etc.

 Why: The purpose is to ensure that all aspects of the planned research and personal development plan, including supervision and research environment, are optimal and understood by all.